 A forehead lift is often performed in conjunction with a facelift to provide a smoother overall appearance to the face.
 Eyelid surgery (blepharoplasty)may also be performed at the same time as a forehead lift, especially if a patient has significant skin overhang in the upper eyelids.
 Sometimes patients who believe they need upper-eyelid surgery find that a forehead lift better meets their surgical goals.

-Your one-on-one consultation with Dr. Lee or Dr. Reagan will help make the best determination regarding the procedure(s) best suited for your desired look.
+Your one-on-one consultation with Dr. Lee will help make the best determination regarding the procedure(s) best suited for your desired look.
 He will help you to decide which surgical approach will best achieve your cosmetic goals: the classic “open” method, or the endoscopic forehead lift.A brow lift is generally done on an outpatient basis in our surgical center.
-The procedure usually takes from one to one and half hours.
+The procedure usually takes one to one and half hours.

 The Classic Forehead Lift